Skip to content

 Test Runner

-The BerryCrush plugin integrates with IntelliJ's test runner for seamless test execution.
+The BerryCrush plugin integrates with IntelliJ's JUnit test runner for seamless test execution.

 Running Tests